 To RSVP for a training, please reference the Texas Stream Team calendar for information about upcoming trainings and their locations.
 After identifying the training event you would like to attend RSVP by reaching out to the email or phone number provided.

 The following trainings have no prerequisites:

-- Macroinvertebrate Bioassessment Citizen Scientist training
+- Macroinvertebrate Bioassessment Community Scientist Training

-- Riparian Evaluation Citizen Scientist training
+- Riparian Evaluation Community Scientist training

-- Have a minimum of six months experience using Core monitoring techniques at an established monitoring site
+- Have a minimum of six months of experience using Core monitoring techniques at an established monitoring site

-Citizen scientists who would like to organize and host Texas Stream Team trainings in their local community can receive certification as a Texas Stream Team Trainer in any of the trainings offered by Texas Stream Team.
+Community scientists who would like to organize and host Texas Stream Team trainings in their local community can receive certification as a Texas Stream Team Trainer in any of the trainings offered by Texas Stream Team.

 Trainer certification is a four-phase process.

 - Phase I: Trainee must meet prerequisite requirements, including: